Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 ADHD

 A practical classroom response involves structured movement breaks that draw attention to body signals.
 Rather than saying "Sit still," a teacher might say: "Stand up, stretch your arms above your head, and notice where you feel tight.
 Now sit back down and see if your body feels different."
-This approach combines the physical movement the pupil needs with explicit interoceptive practice.
+This approach combines the physical movement the learner needs with explicit interoceptive practice.

 Anxiety